 Deuteronomy & Introduction to Old Testament Law

 In Deuteronomy you come to the last of the Law Books, meet the second generation who are about to take the Land, and Moses, who is about to die!
-You will discover how Deuteronomy is about renewing the covenant with the new generation.
-In this book you will explore a working model of how to distinguish between which Old Testament laws are directly applicable to the Christian believer today and how those that are not are still the Word of God and have contemporary significance.
-You will also explore the relevance of the Law of Moses to the various domains of society in our Twenty First Century world.
+You discover how Deuteronomy is about renewing the covenant with the new generation.
+In this book you explore a working model of how to distinguish between which Old Testament laws are directly applicable to the Christian believer today, and which are not relevant today, but are still the Word of God and have contemporary significance.
+You also explore the relevance of the Law of Moses to the various domains of society in our Twenty First Century world.